jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {{% note %}}
 With **more common symptoms** more visible in men/boys, they get diagnosed more often.
 And those behaviors are often considered more socially acceptable for them, and so women suppress or hide theirs to fit in better, and don't get diagnosed. **Bias:**
-**Research:** We know most studies don't take equal sample sizes, if they include afabs at all.
+**Research:** We know most studies don't take equal sample sizes, if they include those Assigned Feminine at Birth at all.
 **Inattention symptoms in females** with ADHD are more likely to occur in structured educational environments, such as college, which may delay the diagnosis.
 {{% /note %}}